Equality, diversity and inclusion

 Historically, the housebuilding sector has attracted fewer women and people from ethnic minorities.
 This is changing but more work is needed before our business and sector is fully reflective of the UK’s diversity.

-Our ED&I Committee oversees implementation of our strategy and is chaired by our Group HR Director, who is a member of our GMT.
-Each regional business has an ED&I Champion and an ED&I Action Plan.
-We have set quantitative aspirational targets to help drive progress and accountability.
+Our ED&I Committee oversees implementation of our strategy and is chaired by our Divisional Chair for the North, Lee Bishop, who is a member of our GMT.
+Each regional business has an ED&I Champion and an ED&I Action Plan, created and owned by the regional management teams.
+We have set quantitative aspirational targets to help drive progress and accountability and each regional business has its own set of diversity targets with performance reviewed regularly by our Divisional Chairs, Group HR Director (members of our GMT) and Regional HR partners.

-We published our second Diversity and Inclusion Report in early 2024.
+We published our third Diversity and Inclusion Report in early 2025.

 Embedding our diversity commitments

-Respectful workplace: This culture change and training programme aims to ensure that all our operations are inclusive and welcoming places with zero-tolerance for bullying, harassment, inappropriate comments and behaviours.
-Management teams in 17 of our regional businesses have participated so far.
-This includes visual signage and information for use around sites, respectful workplace training for all employees, an updated site induction and enhanced site facilities.
-Participants each make a commitment to take responsibility for inclusion.
+Respectful workplace: This culture change programme supports our leaders to ensure that all sites are inclusive and welcoming places with zero-tolerance for bullying, harassment, inappropriate comments and behaviours.
+All regional businesses have participated in the first phase, which included management training, visual signage for use around sites, respectful workplace training for all employees, an updated site induction and enhanced site facilities.
+Phase 2 training designed to further build colleagues’ confidence further to call out unacceptable behaviour, including inappropriate banter.
+We are sharing our approach with key suppliers and expect them to carry out their own respectful workplace training.
+Sub-contractors working on our sites receive guidance on respectful workplace practices during their induction.

-Reverse mentoring: We run reverse mentoring which partners colleagues who are black, Asian or from another ethnic minority with members of our senior leadership team.
-The programme aims to raise awareness among senior management of how the policies, processes, customs, and practices of our business can impact those from a minority background, whilst providing employees from under-represented groups with access to the insights and experiences of senior leaders.
+Reverse mentoring: We expanded our reverse mentoring programme with most members of our GMT participating in 2024.
+This 40 week programme partners colleagues who are black, Asian or from another ethnic minority and women working in production with members of our senior leadership team.
+It provides management with insight into how the policies, processes, customs, and practices of our business can impact women and those from a minority background, whilst providing employees from under-represented groups with access to advice and support to help with their career progression.

 What our employees say